WimDH/smartmeter-python/README.md

 pip install -r requirements.dev.txt
 ```
 ### Run the application
-Create a configfile (change it to you needs), and run the application.
+Create a config file (change it to you needs), and run the application.
 ```
 cp config.sample.ini your-configfile.ini
 python app/main.py -c your-configfile.ini